-It is the Board's policy to fully comply with the federal arbitrage rebate regulations, while minimizing the cost of arbitrage rebate and compliance.
+The Board will fully comply with federal arbitrage rebate regulations, while minimizing the cost of arbitrage rebate and compliance.
 Through its investments in the BPIP, earnings on invested bond proceeds are allocated and tracked by issue, and invested to the maximum benefit of the State, while assuring the availability of funds in accordance with the disbursement requirements of the projects funded with bond proceeds.
-Rebate calculations are performed annually, with a five-year report prepared for each issue as required under applicable regulations, and a final report upon the final maturity of the bonds.
+Rebate calculations are performed annually, with a five-year report prepared for each tax-exempt issue as required under applicable regulations, and a final report upon the final maturity of the bonds.
 Arbitrage earnings subject to future rebate are segregated for future payment, and recorded as a liability on the financial accounts of the State.
 The Board provides arbitrage rebate reports to the IRS for each bond issue as required, and makes rebate payments on a timely basis as required by Federal law.

-Policy 15: Financial Disclosure
+Policy 16: Financial Disclosure